Zynabomar/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that create an alias
+script that prints hello user where user is the current Linux user